FixedEffects/InteractiveFixedEffectModels.jl/README.md

 - The option `method` can be used to choose between two algorithms:
 	- `:levenberg_marquardt`
 	- `:dogleg`

 - The option `save = true` saves a new dataframe storing residuals, factors, loadings and the eventual fixed effects.
-Importantly, the returned dataframe is aligned with the initial dataframe (rows not used in the estimation are simply filled with NA).
+Importantly, the returned dataframe is aligned with the initial dataframe (rows not used in the estimation are simply filled with `missing`s).